Wire wrapped jewelry: Characteristics

 A key element in wire wrapped jewelry is a loop made in wire.
 Loops are connected to one another to make the mechanical connections between components.
-A "P" loop is made by bending the wire until it touches the wire again (but this is too crude looking for serious jewelry use).
-The best-looking loop is the eye loop, with a full circle of wire centered over the stem of wire (like a lollipop).
+A "P" loop is made by bending the wire until it touches the wire again.
+Another loop is the eye loop, with a full circle of wire centered over the stem of wire (like a lollipop).

 P loops and eye loops are "open" loops.
 This means that the loop can be opened mechanically to allow it to connect to another component, which allows it to open too easily when strained.
-A stronger (and better looking) loop is the closed loop, where the end of the wire is wrapped around the stem of the loop three or four times, so that the loop is permanent and cannot be opened, this is called a "wrapped loop".
+A stronger loop is the closed loop, where the end of the wire is wrapped around the stem of the loop three or four times, so that the loop is permanent and cannot be opened, this is called a "wrapped loop".
 A connection between two wrapped loops must be performed before the second loop is wrapped closed.

 In the simplest example of handmade wire wrapped jewelry, a bead is threaded onto a jewelry making finding called a head–pin.
 The bead is held in place by the "head" on the head pin.
 The portion of the head pin coming out of the opposite side of the bead is essentially wire.
 This wire is bent into a loop using hand tools and the excess wire is cut off.
 The resulting bead hanging from a loop is called a "bead dangle".
 To complete a simple earring, the loop in the bead dangle is connected to the loop at the end of an ear wire finding leaving a completed earring.

 The Turkish Kazazye (also "Kazazlıc" or "Kazaz") from Trabzon is a historical technique from the Caucasus which uses silk wrapped in approximately 1000 carat silver or 24 carat gold wire that's approximately 0.08 mm in diameter.